docker/docs/machine/drivers/aws.md

 ## Security Group

-Note that a security group is created and associated to the host.
+A security group is created and associated to the host.
 This security group has the following ports opened inbound:

 -   ssh (22/tcp)
 -   docker (2376/tcp)